 Is it normal to feel lonely as a new dad?

 Yes.
-About 67% of couples report a decline in relationship satisfaction in the first three years after the first baby (Shapiro, Gottman & Carrere), and fathers often describe feeling like the third wheel at home.
+A meta-analysis pooling roughly 140,000 parents found relationship satisfaction drops significantly after the first baby — and about as much for fathers as for mothers (Bogdan et al., 2022).
+Fathers often describe feeling like the third wheel at home.
 Loneliness in the newborn year is common — a signal to reconnect daily, not a sign your marriage is failing.

 When is the best time to bring it up?